ruarfff/ml-workshop/README.md

 ## Setup instructions

 For the instructions here, I am trying to keep it simple and will install things from scratch, step by step.
-If you are feeling adventurous or are comfortable with python already, a tool called [Anaconda](https://www.anaconda.com/download/) can make a lot of this stuff easier to do as it installs somme of the things we need automatically.
-I am avoiding that here and keeping the instuctions as basic as possible.

 ### 1. Install Python

 #### Linux or OSX

-If you are on Linux or OSX, try to ensure you are using Python 3 or, even better, skip to the 'Install Tensorflow' step and install with virtaalenv!
+If you are on Linux or OSX, try to ensure you are using Python 3 or, even better, skip to the 'Install Tensorflow' step and install with virtualenv!

 #### Windows